mariakuz/mariakuz.github.io/about.md

 I’ve been coding at Target and designing for LGBTQ bike communities.
 My newsletter, the Finkedin, continues into its third year of exploring emerging technologies and the future.
 Outside of design/tech, I enjoy baking for a local community kitchen and riding bikes with the local bike community.

 #### Let's connect
- Learn more about my experience on my <a href="https://www.linkedin.com/in/mariakuz/" target="_blank">LinkedIn</a>, or subscribe to <a href="http://eepurl.com/dgLmgH" target="_blank"> the FinkedIn Dispatch</a>, my internet-focused, weekly newsletter.
+ Learn more about my experience on my <a href="https://www.linkedin.com/in/mariakuz/" target="_blank">LinkedIn</a>, or subscribe to <a href="http://eepurl.com/dgLmgH" target="_blank"> the FinkedIn</a>, my internet-focused, weekly newsletter.